J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 <script src="https://gist.github.com/J3698/d3f1f015e3369954ef12990b11c56857.js"></script>

-Here we just toggle the fade-out class which hides the main UI, reset the canvas width if necessary, and reset our list of drawn points.
+Here we just toggle the "fade-out" class which hides the main UI, reset the canvas width if necessary, and reset our list of drawn points.

 The next step of interactivity is drawing on the canvas.
 For this, I simply copy pasted from this [stack overflow answer](https://stackoverflow.com/a/30684711/4142985).